sebinxavi/sebinxavi.github.io/_posts/2022-02-22-AWS-EC2-SSH-Key-Rotation.md

   tasks:

     # ---------------------------------------------------------------
-    # Getting Information of the EC2 instances in which Key To Be Rotated
+    # Gather Information of the EC2 instances in which Key To Be Rotated
     # ---------------------------------------------------------------

     - name: "Fetching Details About EC2 Instance"